cloud-detox/DevOps/generic-infra-code/vpc_aws-cli/README.txt

 #aws ec2 create-tags --resources <instance-id> --tags Key=<tag-key>,Value=<tag-value>

-Login into Public ec2 and check the internet connection and now login into the Private EC2 and verify the connectivity and Internet facility and check the ssh connection from othre ec2 to private ec2 ....So if you don't get the connection,vpc is no mistake.................its worked...
+Login into Public ec2 and check the internet connection and now login into the Private EC2 and verify the connectivity and Internet facility and check the ssh connection from othre ec2 to private ec2 ....So if you don't get the connection,......it is work......